Red Bull Racing RB21

-The Red Bull Racing RB21 is a Formula One car designed and constructed by Red Bull Racing currently competing in the 2025 Formula One World Championship.
-It is being driven by defending World Champion Max Verstappen, who is joined by Liam Lawson and Yuki Tsunoda, the latter replacing Lawson from the Japanese Grand Prix.
-The RB21, which is powered by the Honda RBPTH003 power unit, is the last Red Bull Racing car to be powered by Honda RBPT-badged engines; from the season, Red Bull and its sister team Racing Bulls will utilise Red Bull Powertrains Ford engines.
+The Red Bull Racing RB21 is a Formula One car which was designed and constructed by Red Bull Racing and competed exclusively in the 2025 Formula One World Championship.
+It was driven by defending World Champion Max Verstappen, who was joined by Liam Lawson and Yuki Tsunoda, the latter replacing Lawson from the Japanese Grand Prix.
+The RB21, which was powered by the Honda RBPTH003 power unit, is the last Red Bull Racing car to be powered by Honda RBPT-badged engines, with Honda returning in a fully fledged capacity for the forthcoming new power unit rules and switching to powering the rival Aston Martin team from 2026.
+From the season, Red Bull and its sister team Racing Bulls have utilised Red Bull Powertrains Ford engines.
+The RB21 was the first Red Bull Racing car since the RB2 to not be designed by former Chief Technical Officer Adrian Newey, and the first car to be designed by Technical Director Pierre Waché who is now overseeing all aspects of any future Red Bull challengers from design to production with the RB21 being the first car for which he oversaw both the design and production process.
+Two mid-season upgrades for the car have been introduced overall: first a package at Imola, and the second at Monza.

-The RB21 is the first Red Bull Racing car since the RB2 to not be designed by former Chief Technical Officer Adrian Newey, and the first car to be designed by Technical Director Pierre Waché who is now overseeing all aspects of any future Red Bull challengers from design to production with the RB21 being the first car for which he oversaw both the design and production process.
-The season is turbulent for Red Bull; during the opening rounds, the car was off the pace of the pace-setting McLaren MCL39.
-While Verstappen was able to take victories in Japan and Imola, the second seat fared much worse: Lawson initially held the seat until China, after which he was demoted back to Racing Bulls, and while his replacement Tsunoda was able to score points, this was not enough to stop Red Bull from getting knocked out of contention after the Azerbaijan Grand Prix, despite Verstappen winning and the team overall outscoring title rivals McLaren.
-Two mid-season upgrades for the car have been introduced overall: first a package at Miami, and the second at Monza.
+The RB21 followed the WDC-winning RB20.
+Red Bull had a turbulent season: the car was initially off the pace of the pace-setting McLaren MCL39, with both drivers reporting issues during pre-season tests.
+While Verstappen remained competitive by opening the season with a podium in Australia, and taking victories in Japan and Imola, the second seat fared much worse: Lawson initially held the seat until China, after which he was demoted back to Racing Bulls and replaced by Tsunoda.
+Persistent issues with the car, coupled with the underperformance of Tsunoda, resulted in Red Bull getting knocked out of contention after the Azerbaijan Grand Prix.
+Verstappen brought himself back into contention for the Drivers' Championship after winning the United States, Las Vegas, Qatar and Abu Dhabi Grands Prix, taking three consecutive victories.
+However, he was unable to secure the title with title rival Lando Norris securing it at the latter event by two points.

-As of the 2025 São Paulo Grand Prix, the car has achieved five wins, twelve podiums, seven pole positions, and two fastest laps in Grands Prix, plus two sprint wins, all with Verstappen.
+The car achieved eight wins, fifteen podiums, eight pole positions, and three fastest laps in Grands Prix, plus two sprint wins, all with Verstappen.